-- Most Metro stations have a staffed window where ticket and passes can be purchased
+- Most Metro stations have a staffed window where ticket and passes can be purchased.

-- Ticket vending machines at public transport stops dispense single tickets, but only accept coins in payment
+- Ticket vending machines at public transport stops dispense single tickets but only accept coins in payment.

-- An extensive agency network of newsagents, hotels, tour operators etc also sell tickets valid for up to five days
+- An extensive agency network of newsagents, hotels, tour operators etc., also sell tickets valid for up to five days.

 Automatic Ticket Machines

 You can buy transport tickets at designated ticket sellers (including newsagents and hotel receptions) or at the automatic ticket machines located in each metro station.
-The ticket machines, and tickets themselves, may vary in design and colour, but they are still applicable to all forms of transport.
+The ticket machines and tickets themselves may vary in design and colour, but they are still applicable to all forms of transport.
 The machine offers all types of tickets.

 Ticket machine operation instructions

-1) Select required ticket.
+1) Select the required ticket.